paradoxdjell/paradoxdjell.github.com/_posts/2015-3-29-Biased-The-Apple-Watch.md

 *Vedant Mathur is a lover of all things technology.
 Though he's an Android developer, he's quick to go back to his iPhone 6 and iPad, simply because the experience beats his Moto X, in his opinion.
 Check out Vedant's profile [here](http://google.com/+VedantMathur).*

 *Jazli Aziz has three loves - Manchester United, Batman and Android.
-He is a strong proponent for stock Android and currently uses a Google Nexus 5.
+He is a strong proponent of stock Android and currently uses a Google Nexus 5.
 His blog, Triplicate Thoughts, is quite popular among tech enthusiasts.
 Check out Jazli's profile [here](http://google.com/+JazliAziz).
 His half of the article can also be found [here](http://triplicatethoughts.blogspot.in/2015/03/biased-apple-watch.html#.VRgAB_mUcRo).*

 *Kishan Shyam contributed to this post.*